alesanchezr/webpack-tutorial/README.md

   };
 ```

-8. Create a index.js file insite the ./src folder with the following content:
+8. Create a _index.js_ file inside the _./src_ folder with the following content:

 ```
 window.onload=function(){ alert('hello webpack'); }